hyundai-robotics/doc-hr-simulation-gz/3-usage/README.md

 - Start with simple simulations and gradually increase complexity.
 - Refer to our documentation frequently, especially when trying new features.
 - Utilize the job configuration options to streamline your simulation processes.
+- Familiarize yourself with the system architecture to optimize your simulations and troubleshoot effectively.

+## Architecture Overview

+The HR Simulation GZ architecture consists of several key components:

+1. **Simulation Core**: The central component that manages the physics engine and world state.
+2. **Robot Models**: Detailed representations of various robot types and configurations.
+3. **Environment Models**: Simulated work environments and obstacles.
+4. **Control Interface**: Allows users to interact with and control simulated robots.
+5. **Sensor Simulation**: Mimics various sensors used in robotics, such as cameras and LiDAR.
+6. **Plugin System**: Enables the integration of custom functionalities and extensions.

+These components interact to create a comprehensive simulation environment, allowing for realistic robot behavior testing and algorithm development.

 ## Troubleshooting